Parents Guardians

 Many programmes offer continuous assessment through the Semester, which will help students assess how they are coping with the subject area.
 Not all modules (courses) are suitable for continuous assessment, however, and will consist of an end of Semester examination only.
 Semester One results are the first official indication of how students are performing academically.
 It is not unusual for First Year students to fail an examination or assessment – it is crucial, however, that they speak to their lecturers to get feedback on their performance.
 Students should contact their lecturers by email to make an appointment to meet and discuss their examination papers and/or assignments as soon as the results are published and during the ‘consultation days’.

-January 28th 2024 is another key date to be aware of – if a student does not wish to continue with a programme, the student must de-register by this date in order to avail of ‘half-free fees’ should they return to third-level education in the future.
+January 31st 2025 is another key date to be aware of – if a student does not wish to continue with a programme, the student must de-register by this date in order to avail of ‘half-free fees’ should they return to third-level education in the future.
+The full academic calendar can be found here.

 Withdrawing from / Deferring First Year